x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/ha-permissions.md

 # High availability and site resilience permissions

 The permissions required to configure high availability vary depending on the procedure being performed or the cmdlet you want to run.
-For more information about high availability, see [High Availability and Site Resilience](https://technet.microsoft.com/library/6628285e-d07c-443d-866b-be784ad1ed1e.aspx).
+For more information about high availability, see [High availability and site resilience](../../high-availability/high-availability.md).

 To find out what permissions you need to perform the procedure or run the cmdlet, do the following: